ryan-lab-duke/gds-applications-site/book/final-project/initialize.md

 * **Fetch** and **pull** regularly to avoid conflicts

-## (Option 2) Feature branch workflow (recommended)
+## (Option 2) Branch workflow (recommended)

-To fully explore the power of GitHub, we recommend that using a feature branching workflow.
+To fully explore the power of GitHub, we recommend that using a branching workflow.
 The learning curve is a little steeper than the centralized workflow but will provide a more complete introduction to git and GitHub.

 ### Workflow